jhamill34/disney-gen-ai-takehome/README.md

 This project ingests different web pages and stores them in a vector database (I chose to use the PgVector extension of PostgreSQL).
 The ingestion and RAG pipeline are executed using the langchain4j library.
 The backend leverages the Spring Boot framework and the frontend uses ReactJS.

+All of the chat messages are ephemeral and not saved, so the only persistence done in this application is the embedding for search.
+In an ideal world, we would save the chat sessions and message history in PostgreSQL as well as well as store user information to prevent having to ask everytime the page loads using an authentication scheme such as sessions or JWTs.

 ## Getting started

 ### Running the database